-I’ve mentioned a few times in this guide about how you need to treat your music career like a business.
-I’ve mentioned some things that this involves, and I’m sure you also have your own ideas about what this entails.
+I've mentioned a few times on this site about how you need to treat your music career like a business.
+I've mentioned some things that this involves, and I'm sure you also have your own ideas about what this entails.

 One thing I definitely do mean by this saying, is that you need to keep on top of your paperwork!

 I can hear some of you groaning already.
 You're in it for the music, so you shouldn't have to bother with any writing other then creating lyrics, right?
 Well, unfortunately, this isn't the case.

 Why do you need to keep records and files?
 Simply put, to make things more manageable for yourself.
 It can be hard keeping track of what you have to do, all your contacts and how much money you're making.
 Writing it all down in a computer file can make your life a lot easier (OpenOffice for PC and LibreOffice for Mac are free software which allow you to make files), and helps you keep on top of things a lot more effectively.
 It can also help when it comes to filling out your taxes (yes I do recommend you do this; you are running your own business now, after all), so you'll definitely want to take care of at least this part of things.

 While you certainly don't need to be taking down books worth of notes or spending a huge amount of your efforts in this area, there are some times where you will need to keep records and note things down.
 These times include:

 - A “To Do“ List.

 Keeping track of what you should be doing on a daily basis is one of the most important things you should be doing.
 It's easy to forget tasks at times, even if they need doing.
 A diary will allow you to note down what needs to be done each day, and will mean that things won't slip your mind as easily.